Joseroman12/nperrin/data/privacy-policy.md

 title: Privacy Policy
 url: /privacy-policy
 description: nperrin.io Privacy Policy
-date: 2019/07/17 00:00:00
+date: 2019/08/04 10:24:29
 ---

 The [nperrin.io](https://nperrin.io) website is served statically from Netlify, is not logging any data, is not using any scripts/applications for tracking its visitors, does not place any cookies on your computer.

-Netlify, on the other hand, might (read will) save server logs on their infrastructure, therefore, you should check out [Netlify’s privacy policy](https://www.netlify.com/privacy).
+Netlify, on the other hand, might save server logs on their infrastructure, therefore, you should check out [Netlify’s privacy policy](https://www.netlify.com/privacy).
 If you’re ok with that, feel free to browse around.

 ## Data Transfer